govuk-one-login/mobile-ios-logging/Sources/HTTPLogging/README.md

 #### Implementing concrete Types conforming to the above protocols:

 Having access to values for event names loggable through a HTTP client, conforming to `LoggingEvent` is appropriate.
-However, this protocol exists in the `Logging` module, in order to conform to this protocol, ensure installation steps 2 and 3 are completed for that module.`Enums` are suitable for making concrete Types conforming to these protocols as they group related values.
+However, this protocol exists in the `Logging` module.
+In order to conform to this protocol, ensure installation steps 2 and 3 are completed for that module.

+`Enums` are suitable for making concrete Types conforming to these protocols as they group related values.

 ```swift
 enum MyAppEvents: String, LoggingEvent {